PurnPum/Sketchy-Crystal/README.md

 - Sketch should have the highest priority in the game, higher than protect.
 Also it has 2 PP now.

+- Changed Move Tutor so it only teaches Sketch

 ## TODO:

 - Make TM price increase with badges
 - Change enemy trainer teams so that they all use normal moves.
 - Change Potion on the PC to be a Sketch TM
+- Make sure TMs found in the Overworld and given by Gym Leaders work properly and are all Sketch.
 - (Maybe) Add option to randomize encounters and/or trainer mons/attacks

 ## See also